Do you want a job where you can work from home? There are so many online jobs available now, with one of them being proofreading.

 30. Kirkus Media

-How To Get Started As A Entry Level Proofreader
+How to Get Started As a Entry-Level Proofreader

 Pros and Cons of Being a Freelance Proofreader